neverroot/chip8-emulator/README.md

 # chip8-emulator

-Chip 8 Emulator written in python 3
+Chip 8 Emulator written in pure Python 3

 NOTE: I'm not going to implement audio, mainly because I don't care much for the beeps

-Default settings = base address of rom = 0x200, base address of font = 0x50, no debug mode To use quickly use emulaator with default settings:
+Default settings = base address of rom = 0x200, base address of font = 0x50, no debug mode

+To use quickly use emulaator with default settings:

 `python3 main.py [path to rom]`

 To use emulator with debug mode on:

 `python3 main.py [path to rom] -d`

 To use emulator with custom base addresses for font and rom:

 `python3 main.py [path to rom] --rom_base 592 --font_base 100`